Fiesta de St. Joan - bonfires, fireworks and dancing horses!

-Every year, the residents of Menorca put aside the 23rd and 24th June to celebrate their own version of this famous fiesta.
+Every year, the residents of Menorca celebrate their own version of this famous fiesta.
 And this one’s the real deal.
 It's for the locals and is not just staged to drum up some extra tourism.
 The folks of Menorca have been celebrating this day in their own way for centuries.
-While visitors are welcomed to join in the fun, this is about the islanders who have been keeping this tradition alive for hundreds of years.
+While visitors are welcomed to join in the fun, this is about the islanders who have been keeping their tradition alive for hundreds of years.

 Bring on the dancing horses...